-BBS UK is the only charity in the UK providing information and support to those diagnosed with BBS, their families and carers, from diagnosis and beyond; the Charity is a lifeline to over 500 individuals, their families and carers, providing essential support, literature and advocacy services.
-BBS UK also focusses on raising awareness of the Syndrome amongst medical professionals and wider society and supporting the medical and scientific community with research.
+BBS UK is the only charity in the UK providing information and support to those diagnosed with BBS, their families and carers, from diagnosis and beyond.
+The Charity is a lifeline to over 700 individuals, their families and carers, providing essential support, information, and advocacy services.
+BBS UK also focusses on raising awareness of the Syndrome amongst medical professionals and wider society, and supporting the medical and scientific community with research.

-BBS UK organises annual events including a family conference, bringing members together to learn about the latest research and meet others living with the Syndrome and maintains a web site and I got in touch with two wonderful people from the BBS charity.
+I got in touch with two wonderful people from the BBS charity.
 They were a huge source of support to me and put me in contact with even more families.
-Sometimes I think the hardest thing for people is thinking that you are alone and that is where the charity comes into its own.
+Sometimes I think the hardest thing for people is thinking that you are alone and that is where the Charity comes into its own.